freeCodeCamp/freeCodeCamp/guide/english/mathematics/prime-numbers/index.md

 ---
 ## Prime Numbers

 A prime number is any number greater than 1 that can only be divided evenly by 1 or itself.
 If it can be divided by another number, then it is a composite number.
+The property of being prime is called primality.
+According to Wikipedia, there are infinitely many prime numbers, and there is no known simple formula to determine if a number is prime.

 Examples: